chahalltek/eat-platform/docs/ete/admin-test-panel.md

 The **Test & diagnostics** panel under `/admin/tenant/{tenantId}/diagnostics` is a catalog of checks for tenant readiness.

 - Use it to see which database, config, and guardrail checks are expected before enabling a tenant.
-- Execution is disabled in Vercel deployments; copy commands and run them locally or in CI instead.
+- Catalog only in Vercel deployments (execution disabled); copy commands and run them locally or in CI instead.